128technology/docs/docs/wan_migration_to_mist.md

 only verify flag present.
 Exiting
 ```

-#### 2. Run the Migrator
+#### 3. Run the Migrator

 Once you initiate this command, expect a loss of connectivity to the router from the conductor.
-The migrator will run some system checks, and then ask whether to proceed.
+The migrator runs system checks, and then asks whether to proceed.

-- Run the command `/usr/libexec/hardwareBootstrapper128t migrator`
+1. Run the command `/usr/libexec/hardwareBootstrapper128t migrator`
-- The migrator will run system checks, and then ask whether to proceed.
+2. The migrator runs system checks, and then asks whether to proceed.
-- Enter Y to proceed.
+3. Enter Y to proceed.

 ```
 [root@t133-dut2 centos]# /usr/libexec/hardwareBootstrapper128t migrator